Learning a quantum channel from its steady-state: Quantum device results

 \subsection{Results I: Noise model validation}

 The main application of our method is to \emph{validate} (benchmark) a noise model of a QC by calculating its local cost functions $\Phi_q$ given a noise model that defines the noisy channels $\{\tilde{\mcE}_k\}$, as explained in \Sec{sec:deterministic}.
-The local cost function $\Phi_q$ for a qubit $q$ is the sum of all the $A_j$ entries in $\Phi_I$ and $\Phi_{II}$ (see \Eq{eq:cost-deterministic-noisy}) that overlap qubit $q$, divided by the number of such $A_j$.
+The local cost function $\Phi_q$ for a qubit $q$ is the sum of all the $A_j$ entries in $\Phi_I$ and $\Phi_{II}$ (see \Eq{eq:cost-deterministic-noisy}) that overlap qubit $q$, divided by the suitable normalization factor $C_{S_q}$ (see \Eq{eq:loss-Kraus-validation}).
 This happens when the light cone of $A_j$ includes qubit $q$, i.e., when $q\in \{j-1, \ldots, j+2\}$ (see \Fig{fig:determinist-lightcone} for an illustration).

 We used our validation protocol to compare three noise models: (i) the ideal noiseless model, (ii) our estimate of the IBMQ Qiskit\cc{ref:Qiskit} noise model, imported from the device's backend properties at the time of our experiment, and (iii) a noise model that we learned from the IBMQ hardware using our optimization method (see \Sec{sec:optim-and-noise-models}).